D Glossary

 Median

 The median is one way to measure the 'average' value of some data.
-The median is a value such that half the values are larger than the median, and half the values are smaller than the median.
+A median is a value such that half the values are larger than the median, and half the values are smaller than the median.

 Mode